ezsystems/ezplatform-http-cache/docs/fos_http_cache.md

 eZ Platform already interferes in the hash generation process, by adding current user permissions and limitations.
 One can also interfere in this process by [implementing custom context provider(s)][fos_user_context#providers].

-### Varnish
+### Varnish VCL
 While the described behavior comes out of the box with Symfony reverse proxy, Varnish is also supported.
-The documented [eZ Platform VCL][_doc].
+Using the documented [eZ Platform Varnish VCL][_doc].

-### Default options for FOSHttpCacheBundle defined in eZ
+## Default options for FOSHttpCacheBundle defined in eZ
 The following configuration is defined in eZ by default for FOSHttpCacheBundle.
-You may override these settings.
+You may override these settings, however for the configured headers changing them will break code both here as well as in other parts of the ez ecosystem.

 ```yaml
 fos_http_cache: